-2 3 2.1 Risk Mitigation Policy Objectives 4 The fo ollowing policy objectives guide the development of the risk mitigation package: 5 • Create a rate design and risk mitigation package that meets BPA financial standards, 6 particularly achieving the TPP Standard.
-7 • Produce the lowest possible rates, consistent with sound business principles and 8 statutory obligations, including BPA's long-term responsibility to invest in and 9 maintain the Federal Columbia River Power System (FCRPS) and Federal Columbia 10 River Transmission System (FCRTS).
+- 2 3 2.1 Risk Mitigation Policy Objectives 4 The following policy objectives guide the development of the risk mitigation package: 5 • Create a rate design and risk mitigation package that meets BPA financial standard ls, 6 particularly achieving the TPP Standard.
+7 • Produce the lowest possible rates, consistent with sound business principles and 8 statutory obligations, including BPA's long-term responsibility to invest in and 9 maintain the Federal Columbia River Power System (FCRPS) and Federal Columbia £ 10 River Transmission System (FCRTS).
 11 • Implement BPA's FRP to maintain prudent financial reserves levels and support 12 BPA's financial objectives.
 13 • Include in the risk mitigation package only those elements that can be relied upon.
-14 • Allocate costs and risks of products to the rates for those products to the fullest 15 extent possible; in particular, for Power rates, prevent any risks arising from Tier 2 16 service from imposing costs on Tier 1 or requiring stronger Tier 1 risk mitigation.
-17 • Rely prudently on liquidity tools, and create means to replenish them when they are 18 used in order to maintain long-term availability.
+14 • Allocate costs and risks of products to the rates for those products to the fullest 15 extent possible; in particular, for Power rates, prevent any risks arising from Tier 2 2 16 service imposing costs on Tier 1 or requiring stronger Tier 1 risk mitigation.
+17 • Rely prudently on liquidity tools, and create means to replenish them when they an re 18 used in order to maintain long-term availability.
 19 20 These objectives are not completely independent and may sometimes conflict with each 21 other.
-Thus, BPA must create a balance among these objectives when developing its overall 22 risk m nitigation strategy.
-23 24 2.2 How Risk Results Are Used 25 The m ain result from the risk assessment and mitigation process is the TPP calculation.
-If 26 this n umber is 95 percent or higher, then the rates and risk mitigation tools meet BPA's
+Thus, BPA must create a balance among these objectives when developing its over all 22 isk mitigation strategy.
+23 24 2.2 How Risk Results Are Used 25 The main result from the risk assessment and mitigation process is the TPP calculation.
+If f 26 his number is 92.6 percent or higher, then the rates and risk mitigation tools meet BPA's

 TPP standard.
 The calculation takes into account the thresholds and caps for the risk adjustment mechanisms, that is, the Cost Recovery Adjustment Clause (CRAC), the Reserves Distribution Clause (RDC), and the FRP Surcharge.
-These thresholds and caps are incorporated in the Power and Transmission General Rate Schedule Provisions (GRSPs) and will be used in later calculations outside the ratemaking process to determine whether a CRAC, RDC, or FRP Surcharge will be applied to certain power and transmission rates for FY 2022 or FY 2023.
-See Power Rate Schedules and GRSPs, BP-22-FS-BPA-10 (Power GRSPs); Transmission, Ancillary, and Control Area Service Rate Schedules and GRSPs, BP-22-FS-BPA-11 (Transmission GRSPs).
+These thresholds and caps are incorporated in the Power and Transmission General Rate Schedule Provisions (GRSPs) and will be used in later calculations outside the ratemaking process to determine whether a CRAC, RDC, or FRP Surcharge will be applied to certain power and transmission rates for FY 2026, FY 2027 or FY 2028.
+See Power Rate Schedules and GRSPs, BP-26-A-01-AP01 (Power GRSPs); Transmission Rate Schedules and GRSPs, BP-26-A-01-AP02 (Transmission